julielerudulier/Projects/Music Recommendation System/README.md

 #### About the project:

   - The aim of this project was to build a music recommendation system based on data retrieved from Spotify and Twitter.
 I chose to group similar tracks automatically by running a k-means algorithm on the dataset, but I was not very successful in creating self-sufficient clusters.
-I was still able to use the clusters by adding manual steps and fine-tuning my function to create the first part of the recommendation system.
+I was still able to use the clusters by adding manual steps and fine-tuning my algorithm to create the first part of the recommendation system.

-  - The second part of the algorithm was based on a similarity matrix.
-Using the Mahalanobis metric allowed my function to return the best recommendations possible, given the limited number of songs avaible in our dataset.
+  - The second part was based on a similarity matrix.
+Using the Mahalanobis metric allowed my algorithm to return the best recommendations possible, given the limited number of songs avaible in my dataset.

 I achieved my goal as I was able to build a music recommendation system allowing users to choose between two songs similar to a seed song of their liking.
 Although the relevancy of the recommendations is subjective, my system was designed and adjusted so that the songs suggested to users could be considered the most interesting suggestions possible.